123krish123456/Automated-Data-Analysis/README.md

 ## Evaluation

-The evaluation metrics for the sample datasset model with each ML model are as follows
+The evaluation metrics for the sample dataset model with each ML model are as follows

-#### Knn